Now, we can bring ourselves into a moment of profound elucidation if we follow the utility of verum

 Heidegger’s narrative comes to us by way of André Schuwer and Richard Rojcewicz’s translation of Gesamtausgabe,

 volume 54.
-This volume comprises material from an hourly lecture courses which Heidegger conducted during the winter term 1942–1943 at the University of Freiburg.
-While the narrative goes unexemplified in the lecture course notes, the interpretation of falsum
+This volume is comprised of material taken from a series of hour-long lectures which Heidegger conducted during the winter term of 1942–1943 at the University of Freiburg.
+While the narrative goes unexemplified in the lecture course material, the interpretation of falsum

-resonates.
-We can find supporting narratives running through Theodor Mommsen’s History of Rome
+still resonates today.
+We can find supporting narratives running through Theodor Mommsen’s multiple book-length magnum opus, History of Rome

-(‘command’), to treat them as of Greek extraction.
-This was not only an admirable refinement to flattery, but also deceptive politics.
-The myths of Roman settlement trace heritage to a Trojan colony.
-Therefore, for the Romans themselves subterfuge would have been a social substrate which laid the foundations of their very city.
-Following Julius Caesar and Augustus ius Latii
+(‘command’), to treat them as if they were of Greek extraction.
+This was not only an admirable refinement to flattery, but also a deceptive kind of political trickery.
+The myths of Roman settlements trace their heritage to a Trojan colony.
+Therefore, for the Romans themselves, subterfuge would have been a social substrate which laid the foundations of their very city.
+Following Julius and Augustus Caesar, ius Latii

 took its essence from the realm of Roman imperium